 Q5: What are the difference between alcove and skirted tubs?

-All alcove tubs are skirted (they have a finished front), but not all skirted tubs are really alcove tubs.
-Alcove tubs are the only type that fit between three walls.
+All alcove bathtubs are skirted (they have a finished front), but not all skirted tubs are really alcove tubs.
+Alcove bathtubs are the only type that fit between three walls.

 Final Thoughts